Lovebirds as Pets and How You Care

 It’s a choice for cage litter.
 It makes it easier to wash a regular plate, but this is not a must.
 Simple pop-corn (popped) and vermiculite can be included in low-cost chips and beds like newspapers, old magazines, and phone books (you have to use one at last).

-I buy a giant bag of vermiculite from a garden nursery for $11 because I’m too lazy to popcorn every week and it’s going to be around the year.
-If your bird has direct access to its cage floor, popcorn is a safer and cleaner choice.
-You don’t want the vermiculite of her food!
+I buy a huge bag of vermiculite from a plant nursery for $11 because I’m too lazy to make popcorn every week and it’ll last a year.
+If your bird has direct access to the cage floor, popcorn is a safer and cleaner alternative.
+You do not want the vermiculite in her meal!

-In particular, lovebirds offer a good insight into the parrot universe.
-The scale, affordability, and personality make it for us with no room or support for larger species a major compromise.
-You can become fun friends and a treasured member of your life.
+Lovebirds, in particular, provide valuable insights into the parrot cosmos.
+The scale, price, and personality make it a significant compromise for us, especially because there is no room or support for larger species.
+You can make enjoyable pals and a valued member of your life.